Neurodegenerative disease: Membrane damage

 Damage to the membranes of organelles by monomeric or oligomeric proteins could also contribute to these diseases.
 Alpha-synuclein can damage membranes by inducing membrane curvature, and cause extensive tubulation and vesiculation when incubated with artificial phospholipid vesicles.
+In addition, oligomeric α-synuclein species can form nanoscale pores in lipid membranes, further contributing to membrane disruption.

 The tubes formed from these lipid vesicles consist of both micellar as well as bilayer tubes.
 Extensive induction of membrane curvature is deleterious to the cell and would eventually lead to cell death.
 Apart from tubular structures, alpha-synuclein can also form lipoprotein nanoparticles similar to apolipoproteins.

 Mitochondrial dysfunction

 The most common form of cell death in neurodegeneration is through the intrinsic mitochondrial apoptotic pathway.
 This pathway controls the activation of caspase-9 by regulating the release of cytochrome c from the mitochondrial intermembrane space.
 Reactive oxygen species (ROS) are normal byproducts of mitochondrial respiratory chain activity.
 ROS concentration is mediated by mitochondrial antioxidants such as manganese superoxide dismutase (SOD2) and glutathione peroxidase.
 Over production of ROS (oxidative stress) is a central feature of all neurodegenerative disorders.
 In addition to the generation of ROS, mitochondria are also involved with life-sustaining functions including calcium homeostasis, PCD, mitochondrial fission and fusion, lipid concentration of the mitochondrial membranes, and the mitochondrial permeability transition.
 Mitochondrial disease leading to neurodegeneration is likely, at least on some level, to involve all of these functions.

 There is strong evidence that mitochondrial dysfunction and oxidative stress play a causal role in neurodegenerative disease pathogenesis, including in four of the more well known diseases Alzheimer's, Parkinson's, Huntington's, and amyotrophic lateral sclerosis.

 Neurons are particularly vulnerable to oxidative damage due to their strong metabolic activity associated with high transcription levels, high oxygen consumption, and weak antioxidant defense.